-VICE has no primary runtime dependencies; that is, it does not require any external software to run properly.
+VICE has no primary run-time dependencies; that is, it does not require any external software to run properly.
+All that is required to run VICE is python itself.
 There are however a handful of features which are enabled when certain dependencies are satisfied, and we recommend users install them to make use of VICE to its full extent.
 These secondary dependencies are as follows:

 - 1. dill >= 0.2.0 dill allows VICE to save python functions with its output.
-This makes it possible to reconstruct simulations from their output. - matplotlib >= 2.0.0 matplotlib is necessary for the show function of the output object.
+This makes it possible to reconstruct simulations from their output. - 2. matplotlib >= 2.0.0 matplotlib is necessary for the show function of the output object.
 This is intended to allow users to visually inspect the results of their simulations in ipython, a jupyter notebook, or something similar without having to plot it themselves.
 This is included purely for convenience, and is not intended to produce publication-quality figures. - 3.
 NumPy VICE's tutorial and example code often make use of NumPy, but the user does not need NumPy to use VICE.